Get the pdf download to your inbox:

 Note: for some very thin samples (less than ~15 nm) differential measurements may be needed to remove substrate contributions.
 However, this is universally true for all nanoscale molecular characterization.

 Thermal drift can be a significant problem in s-SNOM-based nano-FTIR with the potential of introducing false results or other normalization issues.
 With a Michelson interferometer, differing thermal expansion in the reference and sample arms causes unwanted phase drift.
-For a representative commercial s-SNOM system, it is reported that a drift as small as 100 nm of path length difference (between sample and reference arms) shifts the nano-FTIR spectrum by about 6 degrees, which is in the same order of magnitude as the phase shift produced by absorption in many samples.5 From literature, one can read that enough phase drift takes place in about 120 seconds so that new interferograms of a reference area must be acquired with each passage of about 120 seconds.5 Other compensation methods can be applied, but phase drift remains a major nuisance for s-SNOM.
+For a representative commercial s-SNOM system, it is reported that a drift as small as 100 nm of path length difference (between sample and reference arms) shifts the nano-FTIR spectrum by about 6 degrees, which is in the same order of magnitude as the phase shift produced by absorption in many samples .
+From literature, one can read that enough phase drift takes place in about 120 seconds so that new interferograms of a reference area must be acquired within that time .
+Other compensation methods can be applied, but phase drift remains a major nuisance for nano-FTIR.

 On the other hand, because PiF-IR uses mechanical force detection, drift is hardly an issue at all.
 For PiF-IR spectra, there is no thermal drift.
 When taking a PiFM image thermal drift can slowly shift the imaging region as it does in any AFM – an effect which is minimized by good instrument design.
-As long as precautions are taken to be aware of any residual drift, and to make sure the correct location is being imaged, thermal drift has no impact on PiFM.
+As long as precautions are taken to be aware of any residual drift, and the correct location is being imaged, thermal drift has no impact on PiFM or PiF-IR.

 Spectral resolution, acquisition time, and SNR

 While nano-FTIR often has better spectral resolution than many bulk FTIR machines, it can’t match the resolution offered by PiF-IR, a factor which limits its capability in some application spaces.
 Due to the interferometer design, higher spectral resolution requires more time for spectral acquisition.
-For nano-FTIR, the length that the reference mirror travels to generate the interferogram determines the spectral resolution of the nano-FTIR; the longer the travel, the higher the spectral resolution.
+For nano-FTIR, the length that the reference mirror travels to generate the interferogram determines the spectral resolution.
+The longer the travel, the higher the spectral resolution.
 The speed of the travel governs the SNR.
-Examples from published literature suggest a single pass of the mirror with a travel range sufficient for 8.3 cm-1 spectral resolution takes around 40 seconds to cover a bandwidth 200 to 400 cm-1 wide.
+Examples from published literature suggest a single pass of the mirror with a travel range sufficient for 8.3 cm−1 spectral resolution takes around 40 seconds to cover a bandwidth 200 to 400 cm−1 wide.
 Unfortunately, due to poor signal strength, multiple passes may be needed for sufficient SNR.
-Furthermore, at this resolution, it is likely necessary to interrupt the measurement multiple times for reference spectra (because of thermal drift), meaning the whole process for a high-resolution spectrum can take as much as an hour or more for good SNR if the wavelength range is large.
+Furthermore, at this resolution, it is likely necessary to interrupt the measurement multiple times for reference spectra because of thermal drift in the interferometer.
+This means the whole process for a high-resolution spectrum can take as much as an hour or more for good SNR if the wavelength range is large.
 Therefore, the types of high-resolution spectra that can be recorded in seconds using PiF-IR become impractical to replicate using nano-FTIR.
 In general, calculations suggest that PiF-IR measurements are between 100 to 1000 times faster than comparable nano-FTIR measurements.

 |Laser source||Broadband (~350 cm−1)||Narrowband (~1 cm−1)|